 Another test involves blood testing and is called enzyme linked immunosorbent assay (ELISA).
 This measures the binding of allergic antibodies to an allergen which results in color changes.
 The ELISA testing replaces the older RAST blood tests.

 A very interesting and less expensive type of testing is also performed at our office.
-This actually involves testing samples of different allergens and measuring the nervous systems response to the potential allergen.
+This involves testing samples of different allergens and measuring the nervous systems response to the potential allergen.
 A muscle will normally show good strength when resistance is applied.
 However, it will test “weak” due to changing neural response when in close contact by the allergen.
 This testing is rapid and reveals not just IgE mediated reactions, but many more.

 WHAT CAN BE DONE TO HELP ALLERGIES?

-The first is to identify what are the triggers to a particular allergic reaction .
-Is it airborne, did it come in contact with the skin or consumed in our food.
+The first is to identify what are the triggers to a particular allergic reaction.
+Is it airborne, did it come in contact with the skin or consumed in our food?
 Performing the proper testing is the first step.
-The next is to avoid these triggers by making changes to the diet, using proper air filters, cleaning and removing allergens in your environment.
+The next is to avoid these triggers by making changes to the diet, using proper air filters, cleaning, and removing allergens in your environment.
 These steps help reduce the immune system exposure and minimize its inflammatory response.

 The classic medical treatments consist of antihistamines, decongestants, and immunotherapy (allergy shots).
 These methods do help with the symptoms.
 However, they do nothing to rebalance the hypersensitive immune system or assist the bodies removal of the excessive inflammation.

 The next step is to make sure the liver is capable of proper detoxification.
 There are numerous nutrients to improve the two major phases of detoxification.
-Some of them are: B vitamins, magnesium, milk thistle, artichoke, tumeric, dandelion root, burdock root, alpha lipoic acid, N-acetyl-L-Cysteine, grape seed extract, taurine, glutamine and many more.
+Some of them are: B vitamins, magnesium, milk thistle, artichoke, turmeric, dandelion root, burdock root, alpha lipoic acid, N-acetyl-L-Cysteine, grape seed extract, taurine, glutamine and many more.

 The next step is to rebalance the immune system so that it is not stuck in “hyper” mode.
-Some good modulators are: Vitamin D, glutathione, and many other antioxidants such as green tea extract and reservatrol.
+Some good modulators are: Vitamin D, glutathione, and many other antioxidants such as green tea extract and resveratrol.